Prefer listening to reading? We covered this article in a podcast episode of the same title:

 8. There’s Surf Help Out There

 Starting with The Surf Continuum.
 We’re dedicating a big part of our time and effort to creating high quality surf educational content.
-Download our free eBook, tune in to KookCast: Surf Education, we’ll keep you tuned into the ocean on all your devices when you’re stuck on land.
+Download our free eBook and tune in to our podcast, KookCast: Surf Education, we’ll keep you tuned into the ocean on all your devices when you’re stuck on land.

 If you’re motivated in a big way, finding a surf coach is one of the best ways to fast track your progress and improve quickly.
 We encourage people to find a coach that teaches you all aspects of surfing, especially the hard parts like paddling out and catching waves.
 Politely refuse any physical assistance (pushing, board holding) because that’s definitely not how any normal surfer catches waves or gets out the back.

 Working with us is always an option, hit us up.
 We’re always moving around and teaching in different parts of the world.
 The other favorite option based in the New York City area would be Conatus Surf Club.

 Hear me out now.
 Since surfing is actually one of the most epic, and most rewarding things you can do, it just wouldn’t make sense for it to be totally pleasant and easy all the time, otherwise everyone could do it.
 And then it wouldn’t be that special.
 And it wouldn’t mostly suck, but it wouldn’t be that great either.
 You get me?
 Good things in life are good because they require your hard work and perseverance to earn it.